 Can my child bunk with a friend?

 Sure!
 Most campers come to camp by themselves and quickly make new friends - it's one of the best parts about camp!
 However, we are able to accommodate bunking request so long as the campers are within the same age range: Ages 7-9, 10-12, 13-15.
+Outside of these grouings campers sometimes participate in age-specific activities and have differing bed times so it isn't possible to honor bunking requests.

 When is check in and check out and what does the process look like?

-Check in is on Sunday from 2-4pm // check out is friday from 4:30-5:15pm.
+Check in is on Sunday from 2:00-4:00pm // check out is friday from 4:00 to 4:30pm.

 What do you do on rainy days?